enron-2/money-trees/apps/scanner/README.md

 # Features

-## Local deployment
-To run locally, all you need to have is:
-* Include the scanners you'd like to use in the [`src/assets/config.json`](src/assets/config.json) file.
-* Transpile/build the project into code `npm build`
-* Deploy the scanner with ``
 ## Modularity

 To include your own scanner tool, all you need to do is:

-* include a new TypeScript file in [`/src/lib/scanners/`](/src/lib/scanners), containing logic on how to setup, run, and cleanup your scanner (using the template provided below),
+- include a new TypeScript file in [`/src/lib/scanners/`](/src/lib/scanners), containing logic on how to setup, run, and cleanup your scanner (using the template provided below),
-* include an entry for this in the `kid` in [`/src/lib/scanners/scanner.ts`](/src/lib/scanners/scanner.ts), pointing to the object.
+- include an entry for this in the `kid` in [`/src/lib/scanners/scanner.ts`](/src/lib/scanners/scanner.ts), pointing to the object.

 ```js
 import { Scanner, IssuesType } from './scanner';